 For a theatre, for example, the measure of a production’s success might include the bar and ice cream sales of a catering subsidiary as well as the box office revenue collected by a charitable trust.
 In situations like this, iplicit allows costs and revenues from multiple connected entities to be tracked against the same project.

-WEBINAR: Project accounting in the Cloud
+ON-DEMAND WEBINAR: Project accounting in the Cloud

 The webinar will show how true-cloud technology can handle processes that previously required laborious keying-in of data and creating spreadsheets.